iTXTech/Genisys/README.md

 * Genisys is only a fork of PocketMine-MP and all original codes are written by PocketMine Team.
 * [Download PHP7 for Genisys](https://github.com/iTXTech/PHP-Genisys/)
 * [Download Genisys Installer for Windows](https://raw.githubusercontent.com/iTXTech/Genisys-Installer/master/setup.exe)
 * Be free to create a _Pull Request_ or open an _Issue_.
-English and Chinese are both welcome.
+English and Chinese are both welcomed.
 Use English to communicate with more people.

 ### Acknowledgements
 * Some features are merged from **@boybook**'s **FCCore**